PRIArobotics/Hedgehog/docs/source/usage-basics.rst

 Hedgehog is simple to use, but without a display to show you exactly what to do after booting up, some documentation and explanation is necessary.

-Turning Hedgehog on and off
+Power & turning Hedgehog on and off
 ---------------------------

+Hedgehog has a power cord for connecting your power source - usually a lithium battery.
+The micro USB port of the Raspberry Pi (which is not exposed by Hedgehog's case) should **not** be used in combination with the Hedgehog shield!

 To switch Hedgehog on or off, press its red power button until you hear a sound.
 The power LED will show a rising pulse while Hedgehog is booting,